 With the help of code, you would be able to create such a dustbin.
 However, this project would not be completed without the help of Arduino Uno, which is a whole different breed when it comes to Arduino boards.
 Since you would be using such a complex array of machines and moving parts, this project would definitely not be the easiest thing that you will ever make.

 But, this could prove to be a very useful thing because now you do not need to use your arms or your legs when you are throwing something away in the dustbin.
 This could prove very useful in high-risk areas like a hospital where even the smallest mishap could lead to an outbreak of a deadly pandemic.

 Must Read: Top IoT Real Life Applications

-If you are interested to become a software engineer & learn more about IoT, check out PG Diploma in Software Development Specialization in IoT from IIIT Bangalore, and Liverpool John Moores University which is designed for working professionals and provide 7+ case studies and projects, IIIT-B & LJMU Alumni status, No Cost EMI option, dedicated student success mentor & job placement assistance with top firms.
+If you are interested to become a software engineer & learn more about IoT, check out Executive PG Programme in Software Development – Specialisation in Full Stack Development from IIIT Bangalore, and Liverpool John Moores University which is designed for working professionals and provide 7+ case studies and projects, IIIT-B & LJMU Alumni status, No Cost EMI option, dedicated student success mentor & job placement assistance with top firms.

 Read our Popular Articles related to Software Development